earlyxpian/earlyxpian.github.io/eng/shepherdofhermassnyderupdated.md

 When updating Graydon Snyder's translation, nine other English translations were consulted to ensure that the changes made are reasonable translations of the underlying Greek and Latin text.
 A complete list of translations consulted is listed in an appendix.
 In a few places where Graydon Snyder's original translation differed from the majority of other translations in a way that gave a different meaning, it was updated to be consistent with the majority.

-The following words, which were transliterated^[Transliteration is where the sounds of a word in one language are represented in the sounds of another language, rather than translating the meaning of the word.
-For example, the Greek word *APOSTELOS*, which means an envoy, delegate or messenger, is often transliterated to the English word apostle.] from Greek in the original translation have been changed to give the meaning of the Greek words they represent:
+The following words, which were transliterated[^1] from Greek in the original translation have been changed to give the meaning of the Greek words they represent:

 1. apostles has been changed to envoys
 2. deacons has been changed to assistants